aragubas/LiVerse/README.md

 # License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the AGPL 3.0 license

 Check [License](./LICENSE) for more details